 A few more tweaks: Could we see more of the map (so “Cuyahoga” was visible)?
 How would the map look using a parchment color?
 Could we try a different font?
 How would “by the” look in a slightly different and subordinated arrangement?
 From there, Jacqui made additional tweaks.
 “I chose this font because the letters are imperfect with a slightly organic feel that matches the lettering on the map and the splotchy ink blot textures of the skyline.”

 Yes, I loved it.
 My publisher loved it.
-And, nearly a year later, I still love it.
+And, all this time later, I still love it.
 I hope you do, too.

 1“Madville handles the cover design process a little differently from most traditional and indie publishers in that we involve our authors in the cover design process.
 This collaboration happens in different ways.
 We always ask our authors right up front to give us some idea of what they imagine for the cover.
 Their responses run the gamut from no idea what they want to some who have the artwork picked out and rights secured to use it.
 From there, the design process goes back and forth with the author allowed to give their input all the way up to the point where I step in and make the final decision, and I’m never going to pick a design the author doesn’t like!” —Kim Davis, Director, Madville Publishing